-UPDATED 7Aug2020: Most people are afraid of household mold and that’s a good thing.
+Most people are afraid of household mold and that’s a good thing.
 Mold isn’t always dangerous, but how can you tell?
 That’s why it’s wise to treat all mold with caution when you discover it in your home.
 The trick is understanding the steps behind highly effective and safe ways to kill mold on your own.
 There’s a lot of confusion about this, but there doesn’t have to be.
-The DIY details are below, and if you’ve got mold in your house you should definitely read them.
-All 7 steps come from my online course Mold Buster.
+The DIY details are below.
+If you’ve got mold in your house you should definitely read them.

 Kill Mold Step#1: Size Up the Situation

 Let’s say you’re tearing out an old basement, or working in an attic somewhere, or cutting into a wall before adding in an addition.
 Homeowners everywhere discover mold all the time in ways like this.
 The question is, what are you going to do about it?
 Another common problem is mold growing around windows that form condensation as the cold temperatures of winter settle in.

 The main issue is how big and bad your mold growth is.
 With the proper know-how, precautions and the treatment strategies I’ll show you here, go ahead and tackle any situation up to the size of a few sheets of plywood.
 If the moldy area is bigger than this, or if it seems to be associated with some kind of sewage leak, consider calling in a mold abatement professional.